-According to CDPH PMRP Program Director Dr. Aimee Sisson, "The new Public Health Priorities Track is a perfect fit for CDPH's preventive medicine residency program because our program is already focused on training physicians to work in public health.
+According to CDPH PMRP Program Director Dr. Caroline Peck, "The new Public Health Priorities Track is a perfect fit for CDPH's preventive medicine residency program because our program is already focused on training physicians to work in public health.
 Now our residents will get even more training on how to tackle some of the biggest public health issues that California communities currently face."

 As in the CDPH PMRP traditional track, residents in the Public Health Priorities Track will earn a Master of Public Health degree during their first year of training and spend the majority of their second year of training working closely with an experienced local health department preceptor on projects impacting the health of their local community.
 For Public Health Priorities Track residents, these projects will address one or more of the topic areas above.